AliMuhammad229/AI_106394/Project/README.md

 ## Models Part: ##

 1. We implement four techniques and on these techniques, we are applying convolutions to get the best/good score.
-2. But according to our views to work on this phase, we achieve best score on different filter(average filter) of convolution
+2. But according to our views to work on this phase, we achieve best score on different filter(average filter) of convolution.

+# Description of Classifier from Scikit Learn: #

+## Multinomial Naive Bayes: ##

+*.
+It is suitable discrete feature (counting, classification of tent)